The manual listing was getting too long, so the reenacting/historical interest books now have their own web page.

 MG 3 / 3A1 Operator's Manual - Modern Military Issue

 Maschinengewehr MG 3 und MG 3A1 - Machinegun MG 3 and MG 3A1.
-The Bundswehr Manual from April 1971 with updates to

 Please reference "MG3/3A1" on your order.